This post may contain affiliate links.

 The best way to cook turkey in the oven is to start it at a high temperature to crisp the skin, then reduce the temperature until the turkey is succulently juicy.

-Starting the turkey at a high temperature results in better, crispier skin.
+Starting the turkey at a high temperature jump starts browning to give you crispier skin

 • Any higher for a prolonged period and the delicate white meat will cook too quickly.